-Sequel: This film actually takes place five years after the events of 2.
+Sequel: This film is the first true sequel in the series as it actually takes place five years after the events of 2.

 Shoot the Shaggy Dog: The family never finds out anything about what's happening, or why it's happening.
 The closest they come is Ben finding out "freaky shit" about the demon's sigil and the coven, but nothing more than what we, the audience, already knew about it from previous films By the end of the film, all that has been accomplished is that Hunter/Wyatt has been raised as a normal boy and then broken and reclaimed, the entire family has been killed, and that the coven has grown A LOT.